dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ## Summary

 > [!NOTE]
-> If you are using Azure Cosmos DB, please see the [separate section below on Cosmos DB breaking changes](#cosmos-breaking-changes).
+> If you are using Azure Cosmos DB, please see the [separate section below on Azure Cosmos DB breaking changes](#azure-cosmos-db-breaking-changes).

 | **Breaking change**                                                                                  | **Impact** |
 |:-----------------------------------------------------------------------------------------------------|------------|